sapayth/php-sdk/examples/09-standalone-cli/README.md

 You will see debug outputs to help you understand what is happening.

-In this terminal you can now test add some json strings.
+In this terminal you can now test by adding some JSON strings.
 See `example-requests.json`.

 Run with Inspector: